andreaspolydorides/OpenCushion/README.md

 # OpenCushion
-**NOTE:** This project is not yet ready for release, but this alpha version is available for testing and feedback.
-For pending tasks before revision 1 is released, check out the To-Do section below.
+**NOTE:** This project is not yet ready for release, but this alpha version will soon be available for testing and feedback.
+For pending tasks before we upload the alpha release, check out the To-Do section below.

 ![OpenCushion_Logo](/assets/images/opencushion-logo.png)